 In the developing world, though, coverage of such benefits is much more restricted, usually to children with parents working in the formal sector or to those living in poor households.
 While a growing number of developing countries have introduced universal pensions for older people – with significant positive effects on poverty rates and welfare – the principle of universality is not yet widely embraced when it comes to child-focused schemes.

-Mongolia is a rare exception.
+On universal child benefits, Mongolia is a rare exception.
 After a rocky start, its Child Money Programme (CMP) now offers unconditional cash transfers to all children under 18 years.

 Global distribution of child benefit programmes by type

 A turbulent history

 Mongolia’s CMP has had a turbulent history (see Fritz and IDS ).
 Universal child benefits first emerged as a hot political issue in the run-up to the 2004 elections, as the incumbent and the main opposition party made rival promises to attract votes.

 In 2005, the CMP was introduced as a conditional cash transfer programme targeted at poor households, who were identified through a proxy means test.
 Its value was set at Tog 3,000 per month (equivalent to around US$ 2.70 at the time) and it reached some 350,000 children.

 But, after continuing pressure to make good on election promises, the CMP was reformed into a quasi-universal programme with weaker conditionalities in 2006.
 And, less than a year later, the government nearly tripled the total annual benefit per child, by introducing an additional quarterly payment of Tog 25,000 (US$ 21).
 This was possible because of the fiscal space created by a new windfall tax on mining profits.